-- Objective 3.A: Integrate walkability concepts into comprehensive planning processes - Policy 3.A.1: Discuss desired walkable place types with the community to understand the vision and if their areas are to be preserved, supported to evolve, or transform through zoning changes. - Policy 3.A.2: Provide for design guidelines citywide and within Specific or Precise Plans to address block size and configuration, building types, land-use mix, public open space and trails, and street types. - Policy 3.A.3: Consider developing form-based ordinances to help private development implement the City's desired walkable environment. - Policy 3.A.4: When establishing Specific or Precise Plans, include a variety of high quality and widely distributed open spaces so that more people will have walkable access to the outdoors.
+- Objective 3.A: Integrate walkability concepts into comprehensive planning processes - Policy 3.A.1: Discuss desired walkable place types with the community to understand the vision and if their areas are to be preserved, supported to evolve, or transform through zoning changes. - Policy 3.A.2: Provide for design guidelines citywide and within Specific or Precise Plans to address block size and configuration, building types, land-use mix, public open space and trails, and street types. - Policy 3.A.3: Consider developing form-based ordinances to build for physical form rather than convention zoning and separation of uses to help private development implement the City's desired walkable environment. - Policy 3.A.4: When establishing Specific or Precise Plans, include a variety of high quality and widely distributed open spaces so that more people will have walkable access to the outdoors.